LangLangBart/boonGUI/.github/README.md

 </details>

 ### Contributors
-The motivation for this mod was a desire to learn JavaScript by creating a utility tool for @mysticjim.
+The motivation for this mod was to learn JavaScript by creating a utility tool for @mysticjim.
 There were a legion of contributors who helped create the mod.
 * The statistics overlay was written by @Islan.
 * Thanks to @Effervescent, @mysticjim, @Nobbi, @Palaiologos and @seeh for constantly testing and giving feedback.
 * Providing code and helping with problems: @andy5995, @kaaduu, @maroder, @Nescio, @Pretuer and @Schweini.
-* The developers of the game can be reached via their IRC channel #0ad-dev, among them are the following who helped the project to succeed: @elexis, @bb, @Imarok, @wraitii, @Freagarach, @vladislavbelov, @Silier and @Stan`.
+* The developers of the game can be reached through their IRC channel #0ad-dev, among them are the following who helped the project to succeed: @elexis, @bb, @Imarok, @wraitii, @Freagarach, @vladislavbelov, @Silier and @Stan`.
 <!-- vale off -->
 * Thanks to other modders:
   * @nani - [Autociv](https://github.com/nanihadesuka/autociv)